Buy tickets for the slopes, ski school and slope events online

 Can I pay for my children’s tickets with my sports benefit?

-No. Sports benefits are personal employee benefits, so they can only be used to pay for your own lift ticket — not children’s or anyone else’s.
+No. Sports benefits are personal employee benefits, so they can only be used to pay for your own ski pass — not children’s or anyone else’s.

 How do I use my KeyCard?